pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Confirm by clicking the :btn:Create payment" button.
 This takes you back to the "order details" page, now with a notification box at the top saying "The payment has been created successfully." and a green tag in the top right saying "✓ Paid".
 Repeat this process for every order that shows up in the list on the "orders" page.

+### Handling unresolved transactions

+Options A and B described above may sometimes yield unresolved transactions.
+The most frequent cause for this is a mistyped or missing order number in the reference line. pretix allows you to resolve these transactions manually.
+Navigate to [Your organizer] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer" :fontawesome-solid-arrow-right: "Import bank data".
+If there are unresolved transactions, they will be displayed on this page under a list titled "Unresolved transactions".
+For every transaction in this list, you have two options:
+Either you delete it by clicking the :btn-icon:fontawesome-solid-trash-can:: button, or you search for a matching order and assign the order code to the transaction.
+In order to do that, open a new browser tab and navigate to [Your event] :fontawesome-solid-arrow-right: ":fontawesome-solid-cart-shopping: Orders".
+Search the list for an order that matches the parameters of the unresolved transaction.
+Copy the order code, paste it into the "order code" input field on the unresolved transaction, and click the :btn-icon:fontawesome-solid-check:: button to confirm.
+Repeat this process for all unresolved orders.
+Delete them only if they have nothing to do with the event you are hosting and no matching order can be found.